Committing to Sustainable Waste Actions in the Pacific (SWAP) Project

 Strengthening these interventions will be a knowledge exchange through a Community of Practice where experts and practitioners will gather to discuss issues surrounding the waste sector and showcase and share best practices to further build the capacity of the region.

-Seven Pacific islands benefit from this project which include Fiji, French Polynesia, Samoa, Solomon Islands, Tonga, Vanuatu, and Wallis and Futuna.
+Six Pacific islands benefit from this project which include Fiji, Samoa, Solomon Islands, Tonga, Vanuatu, and Wallis and Futuna.
 New Caledonia is also involved in the project as technical support, in the thematic area of sustainable financing in order to share experience of the not-for-profit eco-organism TRECODEC , created in 2008, whose mission is to limit the impact due to the pollution of regulated waste by offering treatment and valorisation solutions.

 The actions included in SWAP project have robust links to the United Nation’s Sustainable Development Goals (SDGs).
 The SDGs primarily addressed by the project include: